dgatf/Oscilloscope/README.md

 It is optimized for AVR ATmega MCUs with 13μs sampling resolution.
 For other boards the resolution is 200μs

 Flash _oscilloscope_.
 In the Oscilloscope app configure the serial port.
-By default 1000000bps, 8bits, no parity, 1 stop bit and no flow control.
+By default 1000000bps, 8bits and no parity.
 Interval is 13μs for AVR ATmega and 200μs for other MCUs

 You can connect any signal up to 5 volts to the analog pin A0.
 For signals over 5V a voltage divider is needed.